amolenaar/pdm-isolation-issue/README.md

 # PDM isolation issue

+> This is a showcase project for https://github.com/pdm-project/pdm/issues/2944, not a project template.

 This project shows an issue with installing packages in non-isolation mode with PDM.

 This project will normally not install, since the build-system requires a non-existant dependency.
 This project does make clear the difference in how pip and pdm deal with isolation in the build environment.